-Working within the healthcare field can be stressful and requires a mentally tough individual to provide medical care in the hospital environment.
 In order to better prepare students for a career in the healthcare profession, there will be times during this course where students will be exposed to training scenarios and situations that will be unpleasant to the average college student.
-If the student does not feel they can tolerate this type of learning environment, they should discuss this with me immediately before continuing the course.
-Additionally, enrollment in this course does not guarantee a passing grade, successful completion of the nursing curriculum, or NCLEX- RN examination.
+If the student does not feel they can tolerate this type of learning environment, they should discuss this with instructor immediately.
+Enrollment in this course does not guarantee a passing grade, successful completion of the nursing curriculum, or NCLEX- RN examination.